humaidhahm/ctfagent/README.md

 docker compose run --rm ctfagent
 ```

-The Dockerfile uses BuildKit cache mounts for pip, so unchanged Python packages are reused across rebuilds when BuildKit is enabled.
 The first interactive Docker run prompts for your API keys/provider and writes configuration to `data/.env`.
-Compose mounts that file into the container, so your setup persists across container rebuilds and restarts.
+Compose mounts that file into the container, so the setup persists across container rebuilds and restarts.

 To run the CLI again later: